Novelty Clock, Topsey, Cast Iron, Blinking Eyes

 Dimensions: 29.75" H, 16.75" W, 5" D.

-The brass case has three foliate engraved pierced frets and four turned finals surmounted by brass bell strap and bell above which is a central final, doors lacking; dial with engraved Roman chapter ring, engraved alarm disk to floral engraved center; iron rear hanging hoop and spurs; the case, larger than usual is raised on ball feet.
+This early example was made after Christian Huygens described his pendulum significantly improving timekeeping.
+It is of the "wing" style lantern clock with the short pendulum swinging between the time and strike trains."
+The brass case has three foliate engraved pierced frets and four turned finals surmounted by brass bell strap and bell above which is a central final, doors lacking.
+The engraving is typical of lantern clocks made by Windmills; dial with engraved Roman chapter ring, engraved alarm disk and floral engraved center.
+The case is larger than usual, and is raised on ball feet, and retains iron rear hanging hoop and spurs.
 (H: 16"; W: 6.5"; D (including spurs): 8.25")

 Brass Striking Lantern Clock with Alarm, Seventeenth Century